thinkingtree/ruby-interfaces/README.md

 	=> [:vpn, :email_server, :port, :use_html?, :email_sent_callback]

 Note that the use_ssl? method is no longer abstract in the SecureMailerConfiguration interface because it has been implemented.

+## Typed accessors

+The typed_attr_accessor and typed_attr_writer helpers make it easy to create attributes that always conform to an interface:

+    class MailerService
+      typed_attr_accessor :config => MailerConfiguration
+      # ...
+    end

+Now when the 'config' attribute is assigned it will be automatically converted to an instance of MailerConfiguration or it will raise an exception if it cannot be converted.

 ## Interface caching and state